Tag

 Views: 13

-How to stop spam texts on and Android phones 2024, Everyone from legitimate marketers to outright scammers wants to get your attention these days.
-With a phone in nearly every , many of these have turned to SMS messages as a way to extend their reach.
+How to stop spam texts on iPhone and Android phones 2024, Everyone from legitimate marketers to outright scammers wants to get your attention these days.
+With a mobile phone in nearly every pocket, many of these have turned to SMS messages as a way to extend their reach.
 After all, it’s a fast means of communication that’s much more likely to be noticed than traditional email messages.
 Plus, there aren’t nearly as many spam filtering solutions available for dealing with text messages, making them ripe for abuse.
 Here, we explore your options for reducing spam, depending on your phone type.

 Regardless of your smartphone platform of choice, the first rule of dealing with suspicious text messages is the same as for email: Don‘t interact with them in any way.
 Don’t reply to a spam text, even if it seems like there’s a valid “opt-out” option, as you’ll just be confirming your existence.
 And definitely don’t click on any links in a text, as some of these can lead to sites that will try to install malware on your phone.
 Contrary to popular belief, smartphones aren’t immune to such things.
 Instead, check out our guides below for ways in which you can deal with unwanted text messages.